Embeddings of semisimple complex Lie groups and cohomological components of modules: Introduction

 The paper consists of three parts.
 Part 1 summarizes the necessary background.
-The basic goal here is to state Kostant's theorem (theorem \ref{Theo Kostant's} in the text), and sketch its connection to the Borel-Weil-Bott theorem.
-Part 2 contains a detailed setting of the situation we are interested in and the main results.
-In section \ref{Sec Pullbacks and CohCom} we prove theorem \ref{Prop Translate}, which asserts that the nonvanishing of $\pi^{\wt{\lambda}}$ can be studied in either of the three cohomology theories: sheaf cohomology, Dolbeault cohomology, and Lie algebra cohomology.
-Section \ref{Sec Criterion} contains the criterion for nonvanishing of $\pi^{\wt{\lambda}}$ (theorem \ref{Theo Necessity}) and some related results and remarks.
-Section \ref{Sec PropCohCom} contains the results on the structure of ${\mc C}$, notably theorem \ref{Theo C_w,wt(w) monoid}.
+The basic goal here is to state Kostant's theorem on Lie algebra cohomology (Theorem \ref{Theo Kostant's} in the text), and sketch its connection to the Borel-Weil-Bott theorem.
+Part 2 contains a detailed setting of the situation we are interested in, and the main results.
+In Section \ref{Sec Pullbacks and CohCom} we prove Theorem \ref{Prop Translate}, which asserts that the nonvanishing of $\pi^{\wt{\lambda}}$ can be studied in either of the three cohomology theories: sheaf cohomology, Dolbeault cohomology, and Lie algebra cohomology.
+Section \ref{Sec Criterion} contains the criterion for nonvanishing of $\pi^{\wt{\lambda}}$ (Theorem \ref{Theo Necessity}) and some related results and remarks.
+Section \ref{Sec PropCohCom} contains the results on the structure of ${\mc C}$, notably Theorem \ref{Theo C_w,wt(w) monoid}.
 Part 3 contains applications, specializations and examples.
 Sections \ref{Sec Regular} and \ref{Sec Diagonal} are devoted to two important special classes of embeddings.
 Section \ref{Sec Regular} deals with regular embeddings; the results here are new and although one finds nothing exotic or unexpected, this case is arguably important for the general picture.
 Section \ref{Sec Diagonal} deals with diagonal embeddings and contains an alternative proof of the nonvanishing criterion of Dimitrov and Roth.
-In section \ref{Sec RationalCurves} we study homogeneous rational curves in flag manifolds.
-We give a complete description of the cohomological components or the case of curves associated with principal $\mk{sl}_2$ subalgebras, and sketch some ideas about the general case.
-Finally, in section \ref{Sec Invariants} we study cohomological components arising from the adjoint representation of a semisimple complex Lie algebra ${\mk g}$ and show that a full set of generators for the algebra of ad-invariant polynomials on ${\mk g}$ can be obtained as cohomological components.
+In Section \ref{Sec RationalCurves} we study homogeneous rational curves in flag manifolds.
+We give a complete description of the cohomological components or the case of curves associated with principal $\mk{sl}_2$ subalgebras.
+With this result and the result on regular embeddings in hand, we can access a larger class of rational curves via factorizations of embeddings.
+Finally, in Section \ref{Sec Invariants} we study cohomological components arising from the adjoint representation of a semisimple complex Lie algebra ${\mk g}$ and show that a full set of generators for the algebra of ad-invariant polynomials on ${\mk g}$ can be obtained as cohomological components.

-The paper is written in the analytic setting.
-Many of the notions and statements have algebro-geometric counter-parts.
-In particular, the main theorem \ref{Theo Necessity} is valid in the algebraic setting.